 Let’s face it, your legs are one of your most effective riding aids!
 Having strong legs is super important for riding in a two-point position as it helps with even weight distribution and balance.
 If you aren’t able to spend consistent time in the saddle each week, then you should be focusing on leg exercises at least three times a week.

-- Squats, but in particular sumo squats, are extremely beneficial for riders.
+- Sumo squats are extremely beneficial for riders.
 Not only do they work your entire lower body (quads, hamstrings, glutes), but their wider stance focusses more attention on the all-important abductor muscles.
 Find your own rhythm and pace when it comes to reps, but aim to be able to do two minutes of squats non-stop by the time your ride departure rolls around.

 - Lunges work the major muscles in your legs, and also give you a good core workout (you’ll need to actively engage your core to ensure you’re balanced).
 You can also try modifications such as stepping backward instead of forward, walking lunges, or side lunges.